Apples contain only small amounts of iron. We can’t depend on apples to meet the required daily doses.

 In any case, prefer whole foods.

 Furthermore, prefer to buy seasonal organic apples.
 Don’t peel organic apples.
-The skin of fruits is the most nutrient-rich part.
-It’s rich in fibers, vitamins, and minerals.
+The skin of fruits is the richest part in vitamins, such as vitamin C.

 Which apple variety has more iron?